elameen37/printf/README.md

 #### Resources

-Secrets of printf by Thomas Samuel
+Secrets of printf by Thomas Samuel.

 ------------

-#### Authorized functions and macros
+#### Authorized functions and macros.

 ------------